Apparent brightness of the Sun at 1 AU: Visual Magnitude = -26.74 Relative Brightness Factor = 100.000000 %

 There are times when we may want to know how bright the sun would appear to be if viewed from a different perspective, such as how bright our sun might appear to be if viewed from Mercury or Pluto or even from several light years away.

 This program applies the following magnitude versus distance formula to the problem of computing the apparent ideal visual stellar magnitude of the sun as viewed from any given distance expressed in astronomical units, light years or parsecs.

 Space is being treated as 'crystal-clear' and free of any obscuring gas or dust, which is adequate for our purposes here.

 The general magnitude vs. distance formula may be expressed as

-m1 = Visual magnitude of an astronomical body as viewed from distance d1
+m1 = Visual magnitude of a body as viewed from distance d1

-m2 = Visual magnitude of the same astronomical body as viewed from distance d2
+m2 = Visual magnitude of the same body as viewed from distance d2

 In this case, the astronomical body is the Sun, but it could be a star, the moon, a planet, an asteroid, etc. Given any three known values, using Equation 1 above, we can directly derive the remaining unknown value.